fernando-mc/redmondpython.com/content/day_one_lesson.md

 ~~~

 If color had been "purple", that code wouldn't have printed anything.

 *Remember that `=` is for assignment and `==` is for comparison.*

 #### Functions

-One of the main reasons you want to write code is so your tasks can be run quickly and be automated.
-Functions allow you to write reusable blocks of code.
+Functions take input from the user or the application and (usually) produce output (e.g. they return a value).
+You can then assign a variable to this output.
+As we've shown in previous sections, you call a function by using its name followed by its arguments in parenthesis.

 Why are functions important?

-* They do some useful bit of work.
+* They allow tasks to be run quickly and to be automated, i.e. they do some useful bit of work.
 * They let us re-use code without having to type it out each time.
-* They take input and possibly produce output (we say they return a value).
-You can assign a variable to this output.
-* You call a function by using its name followed by its arguments in parenthesis.
+* They facilitate consistency and reduce the risk of error.

 Python has many built in functions.
-For example
+For example:

 `length = len("Mississippi")`

 Executing this code assigns the length of the string "Mississippi" to the variable length.
 We can write our own functions to encapsulate bits of useful work so we can reuse them.
 Here's how you do it:

-**Step 1: write a function signature**
+**Step 1: Write a Function signature**

 A function signature tells you how the function will be called.
 It starts with the keyword `def`, which tells Python that you are defining a function.
 Then comes a space, the name of your function, an open parenthesis, the comma-separated input parameters for your function, a close parenthesis, and a colon.

 Here's what a function signature looks like for a function that takes no arguments:

 ```
 def myFunction():
     # Your code would go here!
-    pass
 ```

 Here's what a function signature looks like for a function that takes one argument called my_string: